Categories

 By afternoon, Grandpa was ready for a highball at Lefty O’Doul’s, just off Union Square.
 It was an early prototype of a sports bar with baseball memorabilia hung from every wall.
 This was long before televisions littered bars and restaurants broadcasting every sporting event known to man, beast, woman, or child.
 After his cocktail, Gramps might head back to the hotel for a nap, leaving Barry and me to explore the city on our own.

 Our trips were always in late June or early July, so we wandered through Chinatown in hopes of finding firecrackers.
 The state of Washington had lately gone safe-and-sane, taking much of the fun out of the Fourth of July.
 It was a time when boys could carelessly roam the West Coast’s biggest metropolis.
 Today, self-respecting suburban parents wouldn’t dream of it.
 Perhaps there weren’t as many perverts or criminals back then, or maybe the police kept undesirables in check, particularly downtown.
-There weren’t yet hippies – just beatniks who by 1964, Grandpa took to calling “Beatles.”
+There weren’t yet hippies – just beatniks who, by 1964, Grandpa took to calling “Beatles.”

 Dinner was usually at a nice restaurant of Grandpa’s choosing, sometimes the Top of the Mark or the Golden Hind at the Sir Francis Drake Hotel.
-By evening we were back at the Maurice to enjoy games of cribbage and pinochle.
+By evening, we were back at the Maurice to enjoy games of cribbage and pinochle.
 On my first trip to S.F., Mom and Grandma taught me how to play – first three-handed, then four.
 Among the generations of my parents and grandparents, playing a game of pinochle was a common evening activity.
-Few play it anymore and that’s a shame – it’s a fun and strategic game with just the right balance of luck and skill.
+Few play it anymore, and that’s a shame – it’s a fun and strategic game with just the right balance of luck and skill.

 On game day, we assembled at Lefty O’Doul’s for the bus trip to Candlestick Park.
 The Giants outfitted special buses to carry fans for the 15-minute ride to the coldest stadium on earth.
 The wind blew in from left field as crisp and frigid as the waters of San Francisco Bay.
 And if the wind wasn’t blowing, a chilly fog might settle in.
 We typically sat between first base and home plate, where the sun never shone.